Skparab1/encryption-code-gui/README.md

 ## Settings
 - Animated color theme change selector
 - To do selectors/buttons
+  - Turning off sync
+    - actually this is in account but im probably going to remove it altogether because it can be used to manipulate accounts
+    - this one is animated, i'll likely use the same framework for the other switch selectors

 ## Loading animation
 - has horizontal top bar